Press enter to see results or esc to cancel.

 • Valid photo ID

-• Valid proof of finances, employment, and relationship with the Mexican family member.
+• Valid proof of finances, employment, and a relationship with a Mexican family member.

 Mexico Work Permit and Work Visa Application

-Before applying for a Mexico work visa, employers must issue a job offer to their employee which will prove that the expat employee will get a position in the Mexican company.
-The job offer letter must include general information on the position such as duties, work duration, and salary.
+Before applying for a Mexican work visa, employers must issue a job offer to their employee, which will prove that the expat employee will get a position in the Mexican company.
+The job offer letter must include general information on the position, such as duties, work duration, and salary.

 Afterward, the employer must then submit the work permit application to the National Institute of Migration (Instituto Nacional de Migracion, INM), on behalf of the employee, along with all the required documents.

-The application may take around 30-45 days to get approval depending on the INM’s case-by-case application approval process.
+The application may take around 20-60 days to get approval, depending on the INM’s case-by-case application approval process.
 Once the work permit application is approved, a letter is then sent to the employer and the expat employee.

 After the approval, the employee must submit the required documents and visa application to the consulate.
 After the submitted documents are approved, the consulate will then schedule an interview appointment in which the visa will be approved.

 Once the interview is finished, the employee can then collect the work permit and visa from the consulate.
-Next, the employee must travel to Mexico and the migration official will verify the employee’s duration of their stay depending on the type of Mexico work visa they are holding.
+Next, the employee must travel to Mexico, and the migration official will verify the employee’s duration of stay depending on the type of Mexican work visa they are holding.

 Within 30 days of arriving in Mexico, the expat employee (and each of their family members, if any) must register their arrival with the INM.
 In the case of any accompanying family members, they must apply for a Mexico work permit separately.